 What is the data access policy for LungMap?

 The LungMap consortium has an open access data policy and does not require any formal registration.
-We do ask that you create a user account (click "Sign In" at the top right of the homepage) which is simply submitting your email address.
 When LungMAP data is used, we ask that you cite us as a source.

 Which organisms are available?

-All data now available comes from un-diseased human (Homo sapiens) and mouse (Mus musculus) tissue.
+All data now available comes from human (Homo sapiens), mouse (Mus musculus), and Rhesus macaque (Macaca mulatta) tissue.

-Why can't I find data at stages of development that I'm interested in?
+Why can't I find data at the stages of mouse development that I'm interested in?